The Kingsmen: History

 In 1968 with the original group on a recording and touring hiatus, the Kingsmen's management team worked with the Kasenetz-Katz production organization and studio musicians to release a single on the Earth label ("Feed Me"/"Just A 'B' Side").
 A separate lineup was formed with new members (including lead singer Yank Barry) to tour for a time during 1968–1969 on the East Coast of the United States while the main lineup of the band was inactive.

 In 1973 the reactivated group signed with Capitol and released one single which did not chart.

 In addition to Jack Ely's groups and re-recordings, several of the Kingsmen pursued other solo projects.
-Dick Peterson and Barry Curtis as the Other Two released two singles in 1966, and Lynn Easton re-recorded "The Jolly Green Giant" in 1976.
+Dick Peterson and Barry Curtis as The Other Two released two singles in 1966, and Lynn Easton re-recorded "The Jolly Green Giant" in 1976.

+In 1977, Peterson, Mitchell, and Curtis formed California, an "America-type" soft rock group.
 Peterson as Dick St. Nicklaus released two albums, Magic (1979) and Sweet and Dandy (1980), and multiple singles.
 In 2002, Barry Curtis and Steve Peterson joined the revived line-up of The Daily Flash.

 In 1983, the group successfully sued K-tel over the release of the 1982 60's Dance Party album because it featured a 1976 Jack Ely re-recording of "Louie Louie" billed as by "The Kingsmen" and displayed the text "These selections are rerecordings by the original artists" on the back cover.
 K-tel had also similarly marketed the Lynn Easton re-recording of "The Jolly Green Giant".

 Also in 1983, a music video, The Kingsmen – Live at Delta House, aired on MTV.
 Directed by David Jester, the video recreated the raucous, toga party atmosphere popularized in National Lampoon's Animal House using the "Delta House" on the University of Oregon campus.
 Bassist Fred Dennis was featured as the lead vocalist.

 In 1993, members of the group brought legal action against Gusto Records to have all of their original recordings returned.
 Gusto had acquired the Kingsmen song rights from Springboard International Records, Inc., who had purchased the entire Scepter-Wand catalog in 1977 after Florence Greenberg's retirement, but the group had not been paid royalties since 1968.
 In 1998, the Kingsmen were awarded ownership of all their early recordings, including "Louie Louie".